DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 of building a global civil society for the 21st century is urgent.
 But we must lose a lot more before the need to rebuild world society is likely to be taken seriously.
-Certainly we have regressed a long way from the hopes for freedom and equality released by the Second World War and the anticolonial revolution that followed it.
+Certainly we have regressed a long way from the hopes for freedom and equality released by World War II and the anticolonial revolution that followed it.
 On the other hand, growing awareness of the risks for the future of life on this planet might encourage people to take humanity’s current predicament more